-But it’s not just tourists led astray by lazy hotel concierges – the scourge of brunch lines permeates the city.
+But it’s not just tourists led astray by lazy hotel concierges – you’ll find insane brunch lines every weekend all over the city.
 Just walk by Clinton Street Baking Company on the Lower East Side or Egg in Wiliamsburg.
 Yes, those pancakes and those shrimp and grits are good, but so was your sense of dignity at one point.

-An easy, tasty Middle Eastern option on a quiet block of Macdougal, that seems to go overlooked.
+A low-key Middle Eastern option on a quiet block of Macdougal that seems to go overlooked.
 Chill out over some shakshuka when the rest of packed weekend Soho is giving you a panic attack.